rahulk-vk867/PlainText-To-SQLQuery/README.md

 # PlainText-To-SQLQuery 🤖💾

 A Python-based application that leverages Natural Language Processing (NLP) to convert plain English text into functional SQL queries.
+The application also runs the generated SQL query on the database, provided by the user and displays the resulted rows.
 This project uses a Flask web interface to make database interaction intuitive for non-technical users.

 ## 🚀 Features